gruelbox/transaction-outbox/README.md

     // Sets how long we should keep records of requests with a unique request id so duplicate requests
     // can be rejected.
 Defaults to 7 days.
     .retentionThreshold(Duration.ofDays(1))
-    // We can intercept task successes, single failures and blocked tasks.
+    // We can intercept and modify numerous events.
 The most common use is to catch blocked tasks
     // and raise alerts for these to be investigated.
 A Slack interactive message is particularly effective here
     // since it can be wired up to call unblock() automatically.
     .listener(new TransactionOutboxListener() {